E. B. White

-Life
+Early life, family and education

-E.B.
-White was born in Mount Vernon, New York, the sixth and youngest child of Samuel Tilly White, the president of a piano firm, and Jessie Hart White, the daughter of Scottish-American painter William Hart.
-Elwyn's older brother Stanley Hart White, known as Stan, a professor of landscape architecture and the inventor of the vertical garden, taught E.B.
-White to read and to explore the natural world.
+White was born in Mount Vernon, New York, on July 11, 1899, the sixth and youngest child of Samuel Tilly White, the president of a piano firm, and Jessie Hart White, the daughter of Scottish-American painter William Hart.
+Elwyn's older brother Stanley Hart White, known as Stan, a professor of landscape architecture and the inventor of the vertical garden, taught E. B. White to read and explore the natural world.

-While attending Cornell University, White was a private in the Student Army Training Corps (SATC).
-In early 1918, the War Department created the SATC to hasten the training of soldiers for the war in Europe.
-Students continued to take college courses while training for the military.
-Unlike the Reserve Officers' Training Corps (ROTC), SATC students were required to live and take all meals on campus, adhered to a strict military schedule of study and training, and required a pass to go off campus on weekends.
-The SATC program was disbanded in December 1918, and there is no evidence White served on active military duty or went overseas.
+White attended Cornell University, where he was briefly a private in the Student Army Training Corps (SATC), created by the US Department of War in 1918 to hasten the training of US soldiers for World War I in Europe.
+Students continued to take college courses while training for the army.
+Unlike the Reserve Officers' Training Corps (ROTC), SATC students were required to live and take all meals on campus and adhered to a strict military schedule of study and training.
+They also required a pass to go off campus on weekends.
+Following the end of World War I, the SATC program was disbanded in December 1918, and White did not serve with the active armed forces.

-White graduated from Cornell University with a Bachelor of Arts degree in 1921, where he was elected to Phi Beta Kappa.
-He got the nickname "Andy" at Cornell, where tradition confers that moniker on any male student whose surname is White, after Cornell co-founder Andrew Dickson White.
-While at Cornell, he worked as editor of The Cornell Daily Sun with classmate Allison Danzig, who later became a sportswriter for The New York Times.
-White was also a member of the Aleph Samach and Quill and Dagger societies and Phi Gamma Delta ("Fiji") fraternity.
+In 1921, White graduated from Cornell University with a Bachelor of Arts degree.
+At Cornell, he obtained the nickname "Andy", where tradition confers that moniker on any male student whose surname is White after Cornell co-founder Andrew Dickson White.
+He worked as editor of The Cornell Daily Sun with classmate Allison Danzig, who later became a sportswriter for The New York Times.
+As a Cornell University student, White was a member of Aleph Samach, Quill and Dagger, and Phi Gamma Delta fraternity.

-After graduation, White worked for the United Press (now United Press International) and the American Legion News Service in 1921 and 1922.
-From September 1922 to June 1923, he was a cub reporter for The Seattle Times.
-On one occasion, when White was stuck writing a story, a Times editor said, "Just say the words."
-He was fired from the Times and later wrote for the Seattle Post-Intelligencer before a stint in Alaska on a fireboat.
-He then worked for almost two years with the Frank Seaman advertising agency as a production assistant and copywriter before returning to New York City in 1924.
-When The New Yorker was founded in 1925, White submitted manuscripts to it.
-Katharine Angell, the literary editor, recommended to editor-in-chief and founder Harold Ross that White be hired as a staff writer.
-However, it took months to convince him to come to a meeting at the office and additional weeks to convince him to work on the premises.
-Eventually, he agreed to work in the office on Thursdays.